kokspflanze/ZfcSitemap/README.md

-# ZfcSitemap Module for Zend Framework 3+
+# ZfcSitemap Module for Laminas

 ## SYSTEM REQUIREMENTS

 - requires PHP 7.1 or later; we recommend using the latest PHP version whenever possible.
-- use have to use `zend-navigation`
+- use have to use `laminas-navigation`

 ## INSTALLATION